Alcohol Dependence

 How is alcohol dependence diagnosed?

-What are the risks of untreated alcohol dependence?
+What are the risks associated with alcohol dependence?

-Liver disease, heart problems, and increased risk of accidents.
+Risks may include liver disease, heart problems, certain types of cancer, mental health disorders, and increased risk of injuries and accidents.

 Can alcohol dependence be treated?